In this article, I will show how you can embed PDF files in your WordPress blog or website.

 5. Now, you can copy the sharable link (best for the Link Method as discussed).
 You can also select “Disable options to download, print, and copy for commenters and viewers” through the Advanced option.

-6. To get iFrame code, select three dots again, and click Embed Item.
+6. To get the iFrame code, select three dots again, and click Embed Item.

 7. Finally, go to your WordPress site, select the post or page in which you want to edit and paste the iFrame code.